-- Road user charges, such as congestion charge and tolls - Safety zones, clean air zones and low emission zones - Out of hours restrictions, such as the London Lorry Control Scheme - Other permit schemes and traffic management orders
+Road user charges, such as congestion charge and tolls

+- Safety zones, clean air zones and low emission zones - Out of hours restrictions - Other permit schemes and traffic management orders

 Transport-related infringements shall be recorded and investigated to identify whether control measures have failed and if operational improvements can be made.
 Any corrective action taken shall also be recorded.